 A company that works to “gain market share in down markets” and seizes “the next downturn” as an opportunity is most certainly the opposite of a “flying turkey” business.
 I’d call it a “crow” business, referencing the amazing adaptability and intelligence of crows, as I have blogged previously.

-I also suggest Jeffrey Fox’s latest book, How to be a Fierce Competitor: What Winning Companies and Great Managers Do in Tough Times, is a users guide on how to become a “crow” business.
+I also suggest reading Jeffrey Fox’s book, How to be a Fierce Competitor: What Winning Companies and Great Managers Do in Tough Times – a great user’s guide on how to become a “crow” business.

-Read on for a review of this great book along with more insights from Mark Suster’s fine blog post.
+Read on for a review of this great book along with more insights from Mark Suster’s great blog post.

 In his usual quick, cut-to-the-chase text style he established with his original bestseller How to Become CEO, Jeffrey Fox begins his book by describing fierce competitors as companies that “relentlessly, tirelessly, continuously do whatever they legally can to pursue and capture every profitable customer.”
 Well, even the most pudgy flying turkey company would claim to do that.
 So what makes a fierce competitor/crow business truly unique?
 In a nutshell, it is how they respond to tough economic times.
 No doubt Ameet Shah would approve of this by Jeffrey Fox: